misakey/backend/docs/content/endpoints/box_events.md

 - `X-Total-Count` (integer): the total count of events that the user can see.

-## 2.6 Get the total count of file events for a given box
+## 2.6 Count file events for a given box

 ### 2.6.1. request